 The Ford Explorer might not be as familiar a name in the UK as it is over in the States.
 But the VW ID.4-based Explorer sold here bares no relation to the one sold in the US either.
 Our electric Explorer is a family SUV that can be had in three trims, Style, Select and Premium and three powertrains.

-We've gone for mid-range Select that only comes with the extended range rear-wheel drive option, but good for a claimed 374 miles.
+We've gone for mid-range Select with the extended range rear-wheel drive option, good for a claimed 374 miles.
 The Explorer is available on a 48-month 0% APR Ford Options PCP deal that includes a £3700 deposit contribution and the grandly-named Ford Power Promise, which gets you a free home charger and 10,000 miles of charging credit.

 The Peugeot e-5008 may not quite have the all-round polish of some electric SUVs, but it has an ace card up its sleeve that few rivals can match - it's a seven seater.
-Much sleeker than the family SUV it replaces, too, the e-5008 is an efficient and relaxing drive, while this top-spec GT trim car we've chosen is packed with tech and comes with 0% APR over 37 months, although it does require a minimum 20% deposit.
+Much sleeker than the family SUV it replaces, too, the e-5008 is an efficient and relaxing drive, while this top-spec GT trim car we've chosen is packed with tech and comes with 0% APR over 37 months, although it does require a minimum 20% deposit, which is a downside as Peugeot on-the-road prices have been creeping up.

-The Renault 5 is one of the most eagerly anticipated new cars of 2025.
+The Renault 5 is one of the most eagerly anticipated new cars of 2025 and seeing one on the road can't fail to put a smile on your face.
 Renault's reborn supermini features a design that references at the past, while power comes from a thoroughly modern electric powertrain.
-We've chosen the entry-level model with the smaller battery that should be perfect for taking urban trips while making quite the style statement.
-Longer-range models start from £227 a month.
+We've chosen the entry-level model with the larger 52kWh battery that should be perfect for taking longer trips while making quite the style statement.
+The shorter-range 40kWh battery starts from £146 a month with 0% APR, and all Renault 5 models get the £1500 Electric Car Grant.

 The new Skoda Kodiaq builds on the already impressive legacy of the outgoing model by offering even more practicality, space and well thought out features, making it one of the best large family SUVs on the road.
-The whole Kodiaq range is offered with 0% APR, so the deal below is for an entry-level Kodiaq SE with five seats.
-If you need a seven-seater version, monthly payments start at £440 with a customer deposit of just over £7000.
+The whole Kodiaq range is offered with 0% APRm and we've picked the deal below as it's the cheapest way to get behind the wheel of a Kodiaq with 0% finance.
+It's for an entry-level Kodiaq SE with five seats, while an upgrade to a seven-seater version means monthly payments start at £440 with a customer deposit of just over £7000.

 The Toyota bZ4x is an all-electric family SUV loaded with standard tech, it's very comfortable to drive and comes with a battery range of up to 270 miles.
-Thanks to Toyota’s latest deal, offering 0% APR and a £4000 deposit contribution, you could drive a bZ4x Pure, including a heat pump, wireless smartphone-compatible infotainment and 18-inch alloys, for £409 a month.
+A facelifted model is on the way, so Toyota is currently offering a number of incentives to encourage you to snap up the outgoing bZ4x Motion or Vision models.
+If you opt for 42-month PCP, you get 0% APR and a £4000 deposit contribution, plus Toyota currently has an Electrified Saving promotion that knocks another £3750 off the price.
+That means you could drive a bZ4x Motion, including a Panoramic View Monitor, wireless smartphone-compatible infotainment and 18-inch alloys, for £329 a month.

 If you've found your perfect car on 0% finance and can afford the monthly repayments, unfortunately it's still not quite a done deal yet.
 As with any loan you take out, a zero interest car finance deal requires your credit score to be checked, and the better your credit rating the more likely you are to be accepted.
 An offer like this tends to require a strong score as there's less in the deal for the lender, so it's good to check your score in advance and take action to improve it to make sure you seal the 0% deal.